-Due to following reasons, it is assumed that in the years 1990 to 2018 mineral forest soils in Liechtenstein were no carbon source:
+Due to following reasons, it is assumed that in the years 1990 to 2019 mineral forest soils in Liechtenstein were no carbon source:

 - Within the last decades, no drastic changes of management practices in forests have taken place due to restrictive forest laws. - Fertilization of forests is prohibited in Liechtenstein.
 Drainage of forests is no common practice in Liechtenstein. - As shown in the study by Thürig et al. (2005), wind-throw may have a slightly increasing effect on soil carbon.
-However, this study neglected the effect of soil disturbances which could equalize those effects. - The results of the model Yasso07 applied in Switzerland (FOEN 2019) in NFI-region 3 show only very small carbon stock changes in mineral soils for CC12 (average +0.001 t C ha-1yr-1). - In the case of land converted to forest land, the stock of soil organic carbon (SOC) is always larger on forest land than on non-forest land (see Table 6-4) and therefore a loss of SOC is improbable.
+However, this study neglected the effect of soil disturbances which could equalize those effects. - The results of the model Yasso07 applied in Switzerland (FOEN 2020) in NFI-region 3 show only very small carbon stock changes in mineral soils for CC12 (average +0.001 t C ha-1yr-1). - In the case of land converted to forest land, the stock of soil organic carbon (SOC) is always larger on forest land than on non-forest land (see Table 6-4) and therefore a loss of SOC is improbable.
 This is also the case for human-induced conversions, as the process of afforestation consists of planting small trees on grasslands; therefore, the conversion itself hardly disturbs the soil structure.
-In fact, an increase of SOC could be expected, however such sinks are not reported either (see chp.
-6.1.3.2, factor W_s) in order to avoid overestimating sinks.
+In fact, an increase of SOC could be expected.
+Therefore, a net increase in SOC is reported under KP-LULUCF (see chp.
+11.3.1.1 Afforestations).
+In sector 4A2 however, those sinks are not reported (see chp.
+6.1.3.2, factor W5).